Within 72 hours from Buyer document submission, funds verification and deposit, vaccine allocation lot numbers are assigned to the Buyer:

 c.
 GMP Certificate

 SGS inspectors secure the loads for shipping.

-With easy payments in our JP Morgan Chase escrow program, vaccines are loaded on cargo planes within 48 hours of escrow payment release.
+With easy payments via 3rd party escrow program, vaccines are loaded on cargo planes within 48 hours of escrow payment release.

 Please Note: Vaccine supply is subject to Emergency Use Authorization (EUA) of Covid-19 vaccines by the Importing country government.
 Vaccine availability is based on limited ready stock, logistics capabilities, and government regulations.

 Moderna’s vaccine was authorized for emergency use in the U.S. about a week after the Pfizer vaccine.
 Moderna uses the same mRNA technology as Pfizer and has a similarly high efficacy at preventing symptomatic disease.
 It also needs to be stored in freezer-level temperatures.